top of page

 Oh, if God would point out every fault in my heart!
 I could not resist.
 He only points out to me that which He is willing to correct, making sure to unfold His love to me.
 “Above all, keep loving one another earnestly, since love covers a multitude of sins“ (1 Peter 4:8).
 Yes, there are situations in which the most loving action is to confront sin in order to give one’s neighbor the opportunity to repent and ask for forgiveness.

-This is why we have to evaluate the motivation of our reaction, do we seek the glory of God?
+This is why we have to evaluate the motivation of our reaction; do we seek the glory of God?
 And we must realize that the action we undertake has to be evaluated, as far as possible, as a true act of love.
-If not, it is better to overlook the offense and stay close to a heart that we can continue to do well.
-After all, our mission is to show a God who patiently endured the sin of mankind to, in His time, send His Son to die to destroy the work of the Evil One.
+If not, it is better to overlook the offense.
+After all, our mission is to show a God who patiently endured the sin of mankind until the time when He sent His Son to die to destroy the work of the evil one.

 For Reflection